aubio/aubio/doc/develop.rst

 --------------------

 In this example, `aubio_source <https://aubio.org/doc/latest/source_8h.html>`_
-is used to read a media file:
+is used to read a media file.

 First, define a few variables and allocate some memory.